georgeyounes/CRIMP/README.md

 ```

 Now the fit is much better.
 The "1e2259_template.txt" will be overwritten with the new resulting best-fit model.
 Notice that the '-nc' flag was removed; you do not need to, but bear in mind that it is ignored when an initial template ('-it') is provided; i.e., model to be used and number of harmonics in the model shall be read from the initial-template model ".txt" file.
 The script will also create a simple .log file with a summary of input and output parameters, results, and any warning that you should pay attention to.
-This is what the best-fit mode looks like
+This is what the best-fit model looks like

 [1e2259_template.pdf](data%2F1e2259_template.pdf)

 There are few other flags that can be set in this command, one of which is the model to be used.
 It can support a Fourier series model (default), a wrapped Gaussian (von-Mises), or a wrapped Cauchy distribution.
-I typically use the former, unless the source pulse profile is of small duty cycle. consequently, the former is more tested than the two latter.
+I typically use the former, unless the source pulse has a small duty cycle. consequently, the former is more tested than the two latter.

 #### 2- Creating time intervals that define TOAs

 Typically, you would like to perform pulsar timing over an extended baseline.
 This could be anywhere from days to decades.
 Hence, it is more practical to work with a merged event file of your source of interest spanning some amount of time.
-This can be produced with the [HEASOFT](https://heasarc.gsfc.nasa.gov/docs/software/heasoft/) tools [ftmerge](https://heasarc.gsfc.nasa.gov/lheasoft/help/ftmerge.html), [ftmergesort](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/ftmergesort.html), [niobsmerge](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/niobsmerge.html), etc. Make sure you merge your event files along the TIME column in the EVENTS table **and** START or STOP column in GTI table.
+This can be produced with the [HEASOFT](https://heasarc.gsfc.nasa.gov/docs/software/heasoft/) tools [ftmerge](https://heasarc.gsfc.nasa.gov/lheasoft/help/ftmerge.html), [ftmergesort](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/ftmergesort.html), [niobsmerge](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/niobsmerge.html), etc. Make sure you merge your event files along the TIME column in the EVENTS table **and** START or STOP column in the GTI table.
 Such a file for the magnetar 1E 2259+586 exists in the folder data under "1e2259_nicer.fits" (spanning about 1 year)

 We run